MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-dynamic-pages.md

 To configure the route to the dynamic page in Commerce site builder, follow these steps.

 1. Go to **Site Settings \> Extensions**.
-1. Under **Parameterized URL paths**, select **+Add**, and then enter the URL path you entered when you created the URL (for our example, "/blog").
+1. Under **Parameterized URL paths**, select **+Add**, and then enter the URL path you entered when you created the URL (in our example, "/blog").
 1. Select **Save and publish**.

-Once configured, all requests to the parameterized URL path will return the page associated with that URL, and requests that contain an additional segment will return the page with any content that is retrieved using that segment as a parameter.
-In our example, `https://fabrikam.com/blog/article-1` will return the blog_summary page with the content retrieved using the "/article-1" parameter.
+Once configured, all requests to the parameterized URL path will return the page associated with that URL, and requests that contain an additional segment will return the page with content retrieved using the segment as a parameter.
+In our example, `https://fabrikam.com/blog/article-1` would return the blog_summary page with content retrieved using the "/article-1" parameter.

 ## Override a parameterized URL with a custom page

 To override a parameterized URL with a custom page in Commerce site builder, follow these steps.

 1. Go to **URLs** and select  **New \> New URL**.
 1. In the **Create new URL** dialog box, select **Internal page**.
-Under **URL path**, enter the path that includes the segment to be overridden (for our example, "/blog/about-this-blog"), and then select **Next.**
+Under **URL path**, enter the path that includes the segment to be overridden (in our example, "/blog/about-this-blog"), and then select **Next.**
 1. In the **Select a page** dialog box, select the custom page, and then select **Save**.
 1. Select **Publish**.
 1. If the custom page is not yet published, go to **Pages**, select the custom page, and then select **Publish**.